minimal-scouser/trny/README.md

 # trny

-A javascript package that extracts transactional info from a string
+A javascript package that extracts transactional info like account number, money spent, balance and type of transaction from a string

 ## Installation